dbrugne/donut/README.md

 - [ ] Add @ before every username

+Admin
+- [ ] Add event to make IHM reload
+- [ ] Add event in all discussions to inform users of deployment

+- [ ] Add a cleanup method that empty .messages periodically to avoid memory leak

 - Notification
 - [ ] Add notification to owner/op when a user enter in room
 - [ ] Add email to notify us of user connection
   -> Draft notifications: DONE https://irc.box.com/s/wk9iq6wihj8vsnqc7tpj

+- History on connection/join
+  - Store delivered user list on each onetoone/room:message (+delivered)
+  - Take this on consideration when loading history on connection/join to select event to transmit

 - [ ] Badge for websites